 Testing has shown that the single prong design isn't adequate, when the ground gets saturated, your art falls over!
 You'll spend many hours making your sprinklers, and by the time you finish, you'll be glad you used the finest components.

-The Dream Sprayer bushings are precision machined to fit exactly, you get all the component part numbers for stock items at national stores, complete directions, and online support.
+The Dream Sprayer bushings are precision machined to fit exactly, you get all the component part numbers for stock items at national stores, complete directions, and email or telephone support.

-for the bushing, from injection molded nylon, to force fit
+designs for the bushing, from injection molded nylon, to

-rubber retainers.
+force fit rubber retainers.
 They all have advantages and drawbacks.
+The

-The Dream Sprayer design has them all beat, with a
+Dream Sprayer design has them all beat, with a bushing that

-flow through the bushing than any other.
-And at the lowest
+more water to flow through the bushing than any other.
+And at the

 Once you buy the Kit, you can buy more bushings at the members only discount of $10 each.